nagarajbhat/academic-kickstart/content/post/agricultural-commodities-karnataka/index.md

 ---

 Based on Karnataka Agriculture market data (data.gov.in, 2013), let us briefly explore the agricultural commodities across various districts in Karnataka through visualization.

+If you are interested in the how this visualization was created, checkout this post- [Python's folium to create choropleth maps](https://www.nagarajbhat/post/folium-visualization/)

 Note that **'Arrival'** refers to the arrival of commodities at a place for sale, from various sources such as villages, storages, etc.